tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_02_Discovery_Login.md

 ![image](../images/08_12_Discovery_RulesTab.jpg)

-The Discovery screen is composed of three tabs: Matching Rules, Interface Configuration and Results.
+The Discovery screen is composed of three tabs: Matching Rules, Interface Configuration, and Results.

 - **Matching rules** tab is where the rules that govern the discovery process are defined.
 You can observe that the DPM already includes a set of built-in discovery rules covering the discovery of many of the common PII data fields.
 New rules can be added by configuration as described in the next steps of this tutorial.
 - **Interface Configuration** tab is where the databases on which the discovery process should be executed are defined.
 It is also in this tab where requests for this process execution are launched.